schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

   - Terraform
 ---

 One aspect of managing [Azure Virtual Desktop (AVD)](https://azure.microsoft.com/en-us/services/virtual-desktop/) is keeping it up-to-date.
 One strategy is periodically building a "golden" image and re-deploying AVD session host VMs using the updated image.
-In this post, we'll use [Packer](https://www.packer.io/) and [GitHub Actions](https://github.com/features/actions) to build images and push them to Azure.
+In this post, we'll use [Packer](https://www.packer.io/) and [GitHub Actions](https://github.com/features/actions) to build an image and push it to Azure.

 <!--more-->